-Biological engineering research includes a broad collection of focal areas spanning from the molecular scale (metabolites, genes, protein) to the cellular and multicellular scales.
+Biological engineering research includes a broad collection of focal areas spanning from the molecular scale (metabolites, genes, proteins) to the cellular and multicellular scales.
 Biological engineering projects account for a significant portion of the research activity within the ChBE Department.
-This research is supported in a variety of manners federal grants (NIH, NSF, DOD, etc.), national foundations (Howard Hughes, Cystic Fibrosis, etc.), and industrial collaborators.
+This research is supported in a variety of manners: federal grants (NIH, NSF, DOD, etc.), national foundations (Howard Hughes, Cystic Fibrosis, etc.), and industrial collaborators.

-Functional Materials research in the ChBE Department is concentrated in a diverse group of research areas including polymers, zeolites, ultrathin films, catalytic materials, self-assembled monolayers, and liquid crystalline materials.
+Functional Materials research in the ChBE Department is concentrated in a diverse group of research areas including polymers, nanostructured materials, photovoltaic materials, ultrathin films, catalytic materials, computational materials science, self-assembled monolayers, and liquid crystalline materials.
 The department has strength in studying materials problems at the nanometer and sub-nanometer length scales.
 Such fundamental investigations are directed toward technological applications.

 The doctor of philosophy degree requires 30 hours of approved course work and 30 hours of dissertation.
 Students must successfully complete a comprehensive examination and dissertation defense.